Bard Sage Abilities

 General Fields & Studies

-- Auctionhouse (sage study): the institution that exists to buy and sell artistic works, appraise the value of works, recognize and expose forgeries and provide a means of support for artists of popular merit.
+- Auctionhouse: the institution that exists to buy and sell artistic works, appraise the value of works, recognize and expose forgeries and providing a liaison between artists and the public.

-- Black Market (sage study): the underground movement, forgery, illegal sale and fencing of stolen art, acting as a shadow house of sale for works that cannot be sold at auction due to their illegality.
+- Black Market: the underground movement, forgery, illegal sale and fencing of stolen art, acting as a shadow house of sale for works that cannot be sold at auction due to their illegality.

-- Patronage (sage study): the act of appealing to and receiving financial support and ongoing commissions from members of the elite, be they merchants, nobles, religious leaders or persons of questionable motives.
+- Patronage: the act of appealing to and receiving financial support and ongoing commissions from members of the elite, be they merchants, nobles, religious leaders or persons of questionable motives.

 - College (sage study): an institution and source of support for artists of a particular form, established throughout the world as a means of teaching and receiving financial support for the democratic spread of artistic skills and philosophy.